happytallon/happytallon.github.io/_games/jam/2bee-runner.md

 ***

 ## Key Features
-- Similar mechanics to *Flappy Bird* with an *inverted world*
+- Mechanics similar to *Flappy Bird* with an *inverted world*
-- Scoring based on distance and collectible points :)
+- Scoring based on distance and collectible points :wink:
 - A beautiful tutorial by Erica Nascimento

 [gamedevtv]: https://itch.io/jam/gamedevtv-jam-2023/rate/2093661